-Beginning with the unsafe control action and working backwards, scenarios can be identified by developing explanations for each causal factor in succession.
-The following scenarios are based on the description of the WBS in ARP 4761 and the derived assumptions explained in the WBS description.
+Beginning with the unsafe control action and working backwards, scenarios are identified by developing explanations for each causal factor in succession.
+The following scenarios are based on the description of the WBS in ARP 4761 and the assumptions in the Appendix.